 The languages spoken by people in this neighborhood are diverse.
 These are

 tabulated as the languages people preferentially speak when they are

 The most common language spoken in the Ford Rd / N Haggerty Rd

-neighborhood is English, spoken by 67.2% of households.
-Other important languages spoken here include South Asian languages, Polish, Gujarati (native to the Indian state of Gujarat) and Arabic.
+neighborhood is English, spoken by 73.1% of households.
+Other important languages spoken here include South Asian languages, Polish, Arabic and African languages.